simonberner/ladi-simulator/README.md

 - Live Activity vs Widget: a Widget can update itself, as a LA have to be updated from within the App.
 - As soon you create a Widget Extension including LA, Xcode will generate some [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) for you.
 - When more than one LA is active the system chooses which LAs are visible and displays two using the minimal presentation
-- IMPORTANT: In the App Target in the Info.plist we have to add the Key: `Supports Live Activities` and set its value to `True`
+- IMPORTANT: In the App Target in the Info.plist we have to add the Key: `Supports Live Activities` and set its value to `True`.
+- Use the new (iOS 16.2+) struct `ActivityContent<State>` to describe the current state and config of a LA.
 ### Any, AnyObject, any
 - AnyObject and Any are used for type erasure
 - [AnyObject, Any, and any: When to use which?](https://www.avanderlee.com/swift/anyobject-any/)